promoweb/wp-plugin-ai-prompt/README.md

 A user-friendly tool designed to create optimized prompts for AI assistants (such as ChatGPT, Claude, or Gemini) to generate custom WordPress plugins with detailed specifications and features.

+## Demo

+Try the online version of this tool at [https://mrtux.it/wordpress-plugin-prompt-generator/](https://mrtux.it/wordpress-plugin-prompt-generator/).

 ## Features

 - **Plugin Details**: Input basic information like plugin name, description, version, and author.